nathanh89/training/JavaLearning/AutomaticRefiller/README.md

 SUPER EPIC WIN Feature: The cooler vetoes the door being open more than 10 degrees

 Make it so when finding price by type, the loop stops when the first element meeting the condition of bevarage name is hit and returns price.

+Explore the concept of backstock, and how that might affect the ordering/stocking process.
+LATER.